Paul Berry (footballer, born 1958)

-Paul Berry, (born 8 April 1958), is an English former professional footballer who played for Oxford United and Witney United.
-He also had a brief spell at Norwich City before joining playing full-time at Oxford.
+Paul Berry (8 April 1958 – 11 April 2026) was an English professional footballer who played as a midfielder and forward for Oxford United and Witney United.
+He also had a brief spell at Norwich City before joining and playing full-time at Oxford.

 After retiring from playing professional football he managed Ardley United, Carterton, Bicester Town and Abingdon Town.
+Berry died aged 68 on 11 April 2026.